Flexiboy/Classification-Challenge/README.md

 *This project is made within the Datascience and IA course in Year 3 of Engineering @ESILV*

-> You will need sci-kit learn to run this script unles you comment the sklearn related stuff
+> You will need sci-kit learn to run this script unless you comment the sklearn related stuff

 ## Project description